okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 * The ability to track the rate limit's consumption.
 * The ability to change rate limit settings and customize the warning threshold.
-* Notification alerts when you're about to hit or have hit the rate limit.
+* Notification alerts when you're about to hit, have hit the rate limit, or exceeded the rate limit (burst rate limits).
 * The ability for you to investigate the issue when an API has reached the rate limit.

 The following describes some typical reasons for viewing the dashboard: